 Benzodiazepines belong to a class of drugs called central nervous system depressants.
 They are prescription sedatives, hypnotics, tranquilizers, and anxiolytics.
 Benzos, as they are commonly called, promote calmness, induce sleep, and reduce anxiety.
-They are prescribed for a host of medical conditions, such as insomnia, anxiety, and panic disorders.
-If you or a loved one is struggling from benzo addiction, call our 24/7 helpline.
+They are prescribed for a wide range of medical conditions, including insomnia, anxiety disorders, panic disorders, social phobia, seizure disorders, alcohol use disorders, and pre-treatment before certain procedures.

 Substance Overview: Benzos